mathetos/export-users-to-csv/readme.txt

 Tested up to: 4.8
 Stable tag: 1.1.1

-Export users data and metadata to a csv file
+Export users data and metadata to a csv file.

 == Description ==

-A plugin that exports ALL user data and user meta to a CSV file, elegantly and simply.
+A WordPress plugin that exports user data and meta data.
+You can even export the users by role and registration date range.

 Export users by role and optionally set a registration date range.

 Export is found in "Tools > Export", or with the "Export Users" button on the Users admin screen.

+By default, it does not export user passwords as a security concern.
+See the [FAQ](#faq) for how to include them regardless.

 = Features =